hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeter_dry_run_ingress_policy.html.markdown

 is added before the old one is removed, add a `lifecycle` block with `create_before_destroy = true` to this resource.

-To get more information about ServicePerimeterIngressPolicy, see:
+To get more information about ServicePerimeterDryRunIngressPolicy, see:

 * [API documentation](https://cloud.google.com/access-context-manager/docs/reference/rest/v1/accessPolicies.servicePerimeters#ingresspolicy)

-## Example Usage - Access Context Manager Service Perimeter Ingress Policy
+## Example Usage - Access Context Manager Service Perimeter Dry Run Ingress Policy

 ```hcl